A continuous rating method for preferential voting. The incomplete case: Examples

 According to these results, the office should have been given to candidate~\skl{b}, who is also the winner by most other methods.
 In the CLC method, this candidate is followed by three runners-up tied to each other, namely candidates \skl{a},\skl{e} and \skl{f}.
 In spite of the clear advantage of candidate~\skl{b}, the king appointed candidate \skl{f}, which was the celebrated painter Diego Vel\'azquez.

 \paragraph{3.2} As a second example of an election involving truncated rankings we take the Debian Project leader election, which is using the qualitative method of Markus Schulze since 2003.
 So far, the winners of these elections have been clear enough.
 However, a quantitative measure of this clearness was lacking.
 In the~following we consider the 2006 election, which had a participation of $V=421$ actual voters out of a total population of $972$ members.
-The individual votes are available in \texttt{ http://www.debian.org/vote/2006/vote\underl002}.
+The individual votes were taken from \texttt{ http://www.debian.org/vote/2006/vote\underl002}.

-The next table shows the Llull matrix of that election together with the resulting rank-like rates.
+The next tables show the Llull matrix of that election and the resulting rank-like rates: